AkaneSora-w/ARtento/README.md

 An Augmented Reality (AR) mobile application designed to improve attention, memory, and reaction skills through interactive exercises.

 Developed as part of a Master's degree exam in Computer Science (Information Visualization course, a.y.
-2025/2026).
+2025/2026) by a team of 3 students.

 ---